farcaster-project/RFCs/01-high-level-overview.md

 During the negotiation phase the *discovery* between participants is done through *public offers*.
 A public offer is created by one participant and shared, others can then parse and, if interested, accept the public offer.
 The acceptance is expressed by connecting to the node specified in the offer.

-This design is created such that services can be built on top of it, in a purely peer-to-peer network where offers are distributed amoung "swappers", or oriented as a publicly available service a la OTC where the offer always come from the same entity, or even inside more elaborated network within DEXs.
-Everything is compatible with the proposed design as the only constraints is the interface between the negociation and the swap phases.
+This design is created such that services can be built on top of it, in a purely peer-to-peer network where offers are distributed among "swappers", or oriented as a publicly available service à la OTC where the offer always comes from the same entity, or even inside more elaborated network within DEXs.
+Everything is compatible with the proposed design since the only constraint is the interface between the negotiation and the swap phases.

 ### Swap phase

 The swap phase always follows the negotiation, daemons are connected to each other and ready to start the swap protocol.
-Below, this RFC describe the roles participants can have during every phases, a role transition is operated by each participant between the phase transition, this role transition is an important parameter that compose the public offer and must be agreed on.
+Below, this RFC describes the roles participants can have during every phases, a role transition is operated by each participant between the phase transition, this role transition is an important parameter that compose the public offer and must be agreed on.

 ## Roles